 Basically, if your apple looks appealing and you want to eat it – it’ll be fine for juicing.

-Let me know how you get on with making your own apple juice, especially if you’ve found your perfect type of apple.
+Whether you go traditional or get apples from other countries like New Zealand or Japan I with you happy juicing.
+I couldn’t find Red Blush to try so if you try it let me know!
+And let me know how you get on with making your own apple juice, especially if you’ve found your perfect apple variety.
 Share your experiences with me in the comments below.